OjAy-stack/Webscrapping-using-Python/README.md

 ## Introduction & Objectives
 Jumia is one of Africa’s leading e-commerce platforms, offering a wide range of products including household appliances.
 Gaining insights into the pricing and product details listed on Jumia can be invaluable for market analysis, competitive benchmarking, and consumer decision-making.

-This project demonstrates a simple scraping of appliance names and prices from the Jumia Appliances page and saving as a csv file using Python.
+This project demonstrates a simple scraping of appliance names and prices from the Jumia Appliances page and then exporting as a csv file using Python.
 By analysing the extracted data, we can identify pricing trends, understand product availability, and evaluate the competitive positioning of various appliances on the platform.

 ### Key Objectives:
 - Extract product names and prices for appliances on the Jumia platform.